jverzani/GoogleCharts.jl/README.md

 * mapping a `DataFrame` object into a Google DataTable.

-* mapping a Dict of options into a JSON object of chart options
+* mapping a Dict of options into a JSON object of chart options.
+Many of these options can be specified through keyword arguments.

 * providing various constructors to make the type of chart

-* providing a `render` method to draw the chart (or charts) to an IOStream, a file or to a page in a local web browser.
+* providing a method to see the charts.
+From `IJulia` this happens automatically.
+From the command line, plots are rendered to a local browser through `repl_show`.
+In general, the `render` method can draw the chart or charts to an IOStream or file.

 A basic usage (see the test/ directory for more)